 Ideas for dinner include ordering a meal from one of the food stalls at Psar Chas.
 Try out bai cha (Khmer fried rice) or chicken curry.
 Otherwise try a meal in an atmospheric colonial building that has been transformed into a cool restaurant or bar.

-Get ready for an incredible day with a visit to the jaw-droppingly beautiful Ankor Wat Temples.
-Start early with a visit to watch the sun rise over Ankor Wat, the largest religious monument in the world.
+Get ready for an incredible day with a visit to the jaw-droppingly beautiful Angkor Wat Temples.
+Start early with a visit to watch the sun rise over Angkor Wat, the largest religious monument in the world.
 The heart-stopping combo of soft light, lily-filled waterways and an intricately carved temple will give you goose bumps.

 Our Local Guide will share epic stories of the Khmer Empire, telling you about the sacred sites found here and the Hindu gods that feature on the amazing wall sculptures.